This article is a part of the series "Generating applications from an OpenAPI spec"

 0. Start the application and make sure it's working

 We are using the Pet Store application we have created earlier this series.
-See here for the github.
+The repository is here..

 1. Create a postman account, create a team, create a workspace